ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ## Non-Programmable Components

-There are several compnents that cannot be controled using MakeCode blocks.
+There are several compnents that cannot be controlled using MakeCode blocks.
 The componets are necessary for the micro:bit to function properly.
 Tne non-programmable components are as follows:

 ---